dudent01/relation-checker/docs/additional functions.md

 ### **set_end**

 The call `set_end()` should be placed at the top of the user's source code, inside of the `if __name__ == '__main__'` block, below the `import` statements.
-This function ensures that all of the errors reported by relation_checker will be printed after all of the output of the source code is printed.
-This is essentially another filter for separating the two types of output of a program that uses the relation_checker library.
+This function ensures that all of the errors reported by relation-checker will be printed after all of the output of the source code is printed.
+This is essentially another filter for separating the two types of output of a program that uses the relation-checker library.